 Service Level Agreements (SLAs) are a critical component of any modern MSP business.
 The goal of these documents is to provide clients with a detailed understanding of the scope of your services, define which parties have ownership over certain functions, and to set proper expectations for things like resolution times and escalation procedures.
 SLAs also provide both parties with a level of protection against legal action should an issue or misunderstanding arise—so they need to be crafted thoughtfully and carefully.

 When built correctly, Service Level Agreements can help foster a successful and mutually-beneficial relationship between MSPs and their customers—but if you try to rush things or cut corners with these important documents, you'll likely run into trouble.
 Here are five ways to strengthen your MSP SLAs:

-1. Set reasonable and attainable goals
+1. Set Reasonable and Attainable Goals

-2. Be honest
+2. Be Transparent and Honest

 MSPs work within a number of independent environments, which means there are a number of different elements and limitations to be mindful of.
 While your SLA is intended to outline the specific services you will provide and set performance metrics, it is in fact a legal business contract.
 As such, it must protect your business by limiting your risk.
 Including a hold harmless clause provides that protection, so you aren’t left vulnerable to conditions outside of your control.